-A credit builder account is a small installment loan that’s held in a certificate of deposit (“CD”) bank account.
+A Credit Builder Account is a credit builder loan, which is a small installment loan that’s held in a Certificate of Deposit (CD) at one of our bank partners.
 The account is FDIC insured and is held in your name.

-The credit builder account available inside Self Lender works in the following way:
+The Credit Builder Account at Self Lender works in the following way:

-1. You can join Self Lender at no cost and then apply for a credit builder account.
-Once approved, you pay a one-time non-refundable administrative fee for the credit builder account.
-Pricing Details.
+You can join Self Lender at no cost and then apply for a Credit Builder Account.
+Once approved, you pay a one-time, non-refundable administrative fee for the Credit Builder Account.